grego118118/concrete/FAVICON_IMPLEMENTATION.md

 ## Overview

-A professional favicon has been created for the Concrete Coating Specialists website.
+A professional favicon has been created for the Commonwealth Concrete Coating website.
 The favicon represents the concrete coating business with a modern design featuring the brand's blue color scheme (#3b82f6).

 ---